Vaccine factory inspected amid EU dispute with AstraZeneca

-AstraZeneca said last week that it planned to cut initial deliveries in the EU to 31 million doses from the 80 million it had planned due to reduced yields from its manufacturing plants in Europe.
-The EU claimed Wednesday that it will receive even less than that — just one quarter of the doses that member nations were supposed to get during January-March 2021.
+AstraZeneca said last week that it planned to cut initial deliveries in the EU from the scheduled 80 million doses scheduled to to 31 million doses because of reduced yields from its manufacturing plants in Europe.
+The EU said it would receive even fewer, just one-quarter of the doses that its member nations were supposed to get during January, February and March.

+However, the bloc's executive commission said it remains confident that the AstraZeneca delay will not affect its plans to ensure that at least 80% of EU citizens over age 80 are vaccinated by March.
+Stefan de Keersmaecker, the Commission’s health policy spokesman, said that target is based on the availability of doses manufactured by Pfizer-BioNTech and Moderna.

+“It is an ambitious target, but we believe it is a realistic one," he said.

+“What we have been discussing with AstraZeneca is how they can deliver to us as quickly as possible the doses which we believe are required in order to vaccinate the population," European Commission spokesperson Eric Mamer said.
+“We believe it is in the interest of European citizens."

+More than 400,000 EU residents with COVID-19 have died since the beginning of the pandemic.

-According to the EU, the Belgian factory is one of four AstraZeneca sites included in the contract sealed by the European Commission and the company to produce vaccines for the EU market.
+According to the EU, the Belgian factory is one of four AstraZeneca sites included in the contract sealed by the commission and the company to produce vaccines for the EU market.

-“The Novasep teams worked hard to meet its obligations to AstraZeneca with unprecedented speed and commitment," Novasep said in a statement to The Associated Press.
-“Manufacturing the COVID-19 vaccine is a pioneering process in terms of scale, complexity and quantity.
-We have worked closely with AstraZeneca and conducted regular and coordinated reviews of the production processes to ensure the active drug substance was delivered on time and met the highest standards for quality and stability."

 France Dammel, a spokesperson for Belgium's health minister, said experts from the federal medicine agency inspected the Novasep site.
 They will now work with Dutch, Italian and Spanish experts before delivering a report in the coming days.

-The EU said it expects to deliver the full amount on time and has threatened to put export inspections on all vaccines made in its territory.
+“Manufacturing the COVID-19 vaccine is a pioneering process in terms of scale, complexity and quantity,” Novasep said in a statement to The Associated Press.
+“We have worked closely with AstraZeneca and conducted regular and coordinated reviews of the production processes to ensure the active drug substance was delivered on time and met the highest standards for quality and stability.”

 Stella Kyriakides, the European Commissioner for health and food safety, said AstraZeneca should provide vaccines from its U.K. facilities if it it is unable to meet commitments from factories in the EU.

-After a third round of talks with AstraZeneca aimed at resolving the dispute on Wednesday evening, Kyriakides regretted the “continued lack of clarity on the delivery schedule” and urged AstraZeneca to come up with a clear plan for a quick delivery of the doses reserved by the EU for the first quarter.

-A spokesman for AstraZeneca said after the meeting that the company has “committed to even closer coordination to jointly chart a path for the delivery of our vaccine over the coming months as we continue our efforts to bring this vaccine to millions of Europeans at no profit during the pandemic.”
+She also made clear the EU would find out if some of the doses manufactured in the EU were diverted elsewhere.

+“No company should be under any illusion that we don't have the means to understand what is happening," Kyriakides said.
+“We do have a knowledge of the production of the doses, where they were produced, and if they have bee sent anywhere, where this is."

 Sylvain Plazy contributed to this story.